-Unit hydrographs (UHs) were created from the meltwater travel time maps (driven by the optimal v_h and v_c combinations in Table 1), allowing direct hydrographs at the Rio Behar IDC terminal outlet moulin to be simulated.
+UHs were created from the meltwater travel time maps (driven by the optimal v_h and v_c combinations in Table 1), allowing direct hydrographs at the Rio Behar IDC terminal outlet moulin to be simulated.
 Similarly, the SRLF model was applied to the WV DEM and the GIMP DEM to create UHs as well (Fig. 6), allowing direct comparisons with our RWF-based methods.
-Two contributing area thresholds ($A_c = 450 \text{ m}^2$ and 90 m2) were applied to model supraglacial drainage networks with large (~23 m) and small (~9 m) interfluve distances, which were used for comparisons with the conservative image-mapped river networks, respectively (Table 1).
+Two contributing area thresholds ($A_c = 450$ and 90 m^2) were applied to model supraglacial drainage networks with large ($\sim 23 \text{ m}$) and small ($\sim 9 \text{ m}$) interfluve distances, which were used for comparisons with the conservative and nonconservative image-mapped river networks, respectively (Table 1).

-The UHs simulated by four RWF-based approaches, using two burned WV DEMs, and two A_c -based WV DEMs, 30 generally capture the overall shape of the MAR UH (with a duration of 25 hours, see Smith et al. (2017) for more details).
-All of these four RWF-based UHs smooth the MAR UH, signifying that surface routing of meltwater distributes runoff more uniformly over time (Dingman, 2015).
+The UHs simulated by four RWF-based approaches, using two burned WV DEMs and two A_c -based WV DEMs, generally capture the overall shape of the MAR UH (with a duration of 25 h; see Smith et al. (2017) for more details).
+All four RWF-based UHs smooth the MAR UH, signifying that surface routing of meltwater distributes runoff more uniformly over time (Dingman, 2015).
 The SRLF-based WV DEM UH also performs reasonably well, although its shape is more irregular, similar to the MAR UH.
-The UH simulated by the 30 m GIMP DEM is different from all the other UHs in that it distributes all of the input meltwater during the first 13 hours, suggesting that the coarse resolution DEM overly "speeds up" the surface meltwater transport (Fig. 6a).
+The UH simulated by the 30 m GIMP DEM is different from all the other UHs in that it distributes all of the input meltwater during the first 13 h, suggesting that this coarse-resolution DEM overly speeds up the surface meltwater transport (Fig. 6a).